buildpacks/spec/platform.md

 A "stack" refers to:

 - A globally unique ID containing at least one period (`.`),
-- A set of fully-qualified OCI image tags of build images, and
+- A set of fully-qualified OCI image tags referring to the same build image, and
-- A set of fully-qualified OCI image tags of run images.
+- A set of fully-qualified OCI image tags referring to the same run image.

 A "stack version" refers to: